What is Self-Esteem in Childhood?

 Low self-esteem leads a child to make negative self-statements and attach to these beliefs, even when they conflict with evidence.
 Cognitive distortions like personalization, globalization, and catastrophizing reaffirm these negative beliefs and perpetuate the cycle.

 - Personalization: is thinking that everything that happens has something to do with you.
 For example, another child is storming around the lunchroom in a bad mood over something that happened earlier.
 Your child thinks, “that girl must be mad at me.”

 - Globalization: is citing one example of when something went wrong as a pervasive and overwhelming trend.
 For example, “That teacher is always mean” because the teacher scolded a few students for tardiness.

 - Catastrophizing: is seeing a minor inconvenience as evidence for a pending disaster.
 For example, “I was last in the lunch line yesterday, so I can’t go to school today.
 I will end up missing lunch and will surely starve to death.”

 When to Seek Help for Self-Esteem Issues in Childhood

 If you suspect your child has low self-esteem that may be leading to depression, significantly diminished self-worth, or pervasive sadness, it is time to get help.
 Important warning signs include statements about death, loss of interest in pleasurable activities, and depressed mood.
 If your child is suicidal, call 911, or take them to an emergency room.
 Err on the side of caution in matters of safety.

-For milder issues with self-esteem or sadness, it would first be important to consult with a psychologist regarding your concerns.
-Having someone for your child to talk to can be very helpful in recognizing and treating a variety of mental health issues, including self-esteem problems.
+For milder issues with self-esteem or sadness, it would first be important to consult a psychologist regarding your concerns.
+Having someone for your child to talk to can be very helpful in recognizing and treating various mental health issues, including self-esteem problems.